rmed/flask-waffleconf/README.md

 # Flask-WaffleConf [![PyPI version](https://img.shields.io/pypi/v/Flask-WaffleConf.svg)](https://pypi.python.org/pypi/Flask-WaffleConf)

-A Flask extension that enables storage of configuration variables in the database as well as runtime modification of these variables.
+WaffleConf is a Flask extension that enables storage of configuration variables in the database as well as runtime modification of said variables.

 **Released under GPLv2+ license.**